Client Agreement of Policies, Terms and Conditions

 - Incendiary devices of any kind

-- Pets and animals without formal clearance by the AAHP issued in advance
+- Pets and animals without formal clearance by the AAHP, requested and issued in advance

-- Any articles or paraphernalia that can be construed as offensive to others as a form of hate speech or expression, or which is dismissive or lessening of others due to their creed, sexuality, physique, ethnicity, race, etc.
+- Any article, object, garment, paraphernalia etc. that can be construed as offensive to others as a form of hate speech or hateful expression, or which is dismissive or lessening of others due to their creed, sexuality, physique, ethnicity, race, etc.

 The Representative of a Student who is a minor (under age 18) hereby agrees to not leave the minor unattended anywhere inside or outside the AAHP premises including, but not limited to, hallways, porch, parking lot, garden, and other outer areas of the building.
-Exceptions may include minors who are allowed by their Representative to arrive to, and leave, class on their own.
+Exceptions may include minors who are allowed by their Representative at the AAHP to arrive to class and leave class on their own.
 The AAHP must be notified of any such permission in writing upon Registration, or as an update by using the Student Information Update Form.

-The AAHP begins teaching students at age 12 to safely use sharp instruments;, these include sharp pencil tips, craft knives, scissors, and palette knives (the latter are not designed as cutting tools, but can nick if handled carelessly).
+The Student and/or Student Representative hereby acknowledges that the AAHP’s Senior Staff begin teaching students at age 12 to safely use sharp instruments; these may include, but are not limited to, very sharp pencil tips, craft knives, scissors, and palette knives (the latter are not designed as cutting tools, but can nick if handled carelessly).
 All students are taught safe use of such tools.
-Minors, however, are not allowed to reach for any sharp instrumentals on their own, or to use any sharp tool unless we can offer one-to-one coaching at all times.
+Minors, however, are not allowed to reach for any sharp instruments or tools on their own, or to use any sharp tool unless we can offer one-to-one coaching at all times.
 All sharp instruments are kept on high level shelves with warning labels.
 We constantly remind all users of this safety protocol, and also enforce it.
-We wish to remind all parents and legal guardians that risks exist.
-Parent or legal guardian hereby agrees to send the AAHP a written notice if the youngster is to not be allowed to learn to handle such tools.
+Students and/or Student Representative hereby recognizes that risks exist in all studio operations.
+Parent or legal guardian hereby agrees to send the AAHP a written notice if the youngster is to NOT be allowed to learn to handle such tools.

 - To only use this line for urgent matters pertaining to Student’s drop-off, pick-up, or medical or other personal matters that must be communicated during his or her scheduled class time.